swisskyrepo/PayloadsAllTheThings/Command injection/README.md

-# Remote Commands Execution
+# Command Injection

-Remote Commands execution is a security vulnerability that allows an attacker to execute commands from a remote server.
+Command injection is a security vulnerability that allows an attacker to execute arbitrary commands inside a vulnerable application.
-NOTE: Reverse Shell Command are relocated to a [single file](https://github.com/swisskyrepo/PayloadsAllTheThings/blob/master/Methodology%20and%20Resources/Reverse%20Shell%20Cheatsheet.md)

 ## Exploits

-Normal Commands execution, execute the command and voila :p
+Normal command, execute the command and voila :p

 ```powershell
 cat /etc/passwd